aws-samples/amazon-eks-security-immersion-day/content/6-network-security/4-fully-private-cluster/1-create-cluster/index.en.md

 3. Choose **eks-security-workshop** from the **IAM Role** drop down, and select **Save**
 ![c9attachrole](/static/images/create-workspace/c9attachrole.png)

-#### Attach a Secuirty group to the AWS Cloud9 workspace EC2 instance
+#### Attach a Security group to the AWS Cloud9 workspace EC2 instance

 1. Click the grey circle button (in top right corner) and select **Manage EC2 Instance**.